patriciosanchezh/shop/README.md

 ```

 The endpoints are defined in routes.
-The models for the database are in models.
+The models which defined users and customers for the database are in models.

 ## Run app ##